satinder1624/silver-assessment-main/README.md

 Using the provided React application in `/web`:

-1. Fetch repository data from the Express API created in (A).
+1. Fetch repository data from the Express API created in (A).✔️
 2. Display a list of repositories.
 Include the repository name, description, language, and forks count in the list.
-3. The list of repositories should be displayed in reverse chronological order by creation date.
+3. The list of repositories should be displayed in reverse chronological order by creation date.✔️
     <!-- chronological order - first, second, third -->
     <!-- reverse chronological order - third, second, first -->
 4. Add buttons for each language type.
 Make clicking on a language button